 • Five years experience of student leadership at the University of Toronto, including Social Director, Vice President of Public Relations, Peer Mentor, Varsity Athlete (mountain biking), founder of the Rock Climbing Club, Head Orientation Leader and Section Editor of the college newspaper, The Howl.

-• Honest, hardworking, goal oriented, adaptable, driven and committed, able to cope in a fast-paced environment.
+• Honest, hardworking, goal oriented, adaptable, driven and committed, and able to cope in a fast-paced environment.
 Excellent time management skills.
-Able to work effectively in a team and autonomously.
+Effective in a team and autonomously.

-From 2007 to 2012, I have been working on an H.BSc in Computer Science, from The University of Toronto, specializing in Artificial Intelligence with a minor in Mathematics.
-A brief summary of the more interesting projects I have been involved with are
+I have an H.BSc in Computer Science, from The University of Toronto, specializing in Artificial Intelligence with a minor in Mathematics.
+I also have a background in statistics, earth sciences and physics.
+Some of the interesting projects I worked on are;

-• Developed a program to determine semantic and causal relations between words by processing raw text from a corpus using Natural Linguistic Processing techniques.
-This software can be applied to global trend analysis.
+• Determining semantic and causal relations between words by processing raw text from a corpus.

-• Built a speech recognition model which could determine who was speaking and what was said.
-This was done via building a predictive model and then training it on real-world data.
+• Speech recognition model which could determine who was speaking and what was said.

-• Added fork, execv, and cache functionality to a localized MIPS operating system, to allow multiprocessing.
+• Added fork, execv, and cache functionality to a localized MIPS operating system.